 UK, WHATSAPP: +447846211035

-I am a British artist, born in Hong Kong, now based in Johannesburg, South Africa.
-My practice is rooted in a non-narrative documentary tradition and centres around observations of built environments, cultural landscapes, and material culture, particularly within East and Southern Africa.
+I am an artist and curator, born in Hong Kong, now based in Johannesburg, South Africa.
+My practice is rooted in a non-narrative documentary tradition and centres around observations of built environments, cultural landscapes, and expressions of material culture, particularly within East and Southern Africa.
 My approach to photography also incorporates still-life and sculptural elements, resulting in hybrid projects that explore how architecture—or how architecture is inhabited, adapted, or abandoned—shapes the expression and experience of culture.
-For me, architectural photography is in direct dialogue with the cultural and historical value of buildings and their locales.

 Recent projects include Swahili Morphology, a study of urbanism and heritage along the East African littoral; Through Monuments, which examines the tensions between memory, landscape, and ideology in postcolonial Southern Africa; and Organised Island, which explores the relationship between colonial infrastructure and vernacular building traditions on Mozambique’s former slave-trading islands.